sonatype/nxrm3-ha-repository/nxrm-ha/README.md

               fileContentsBase64: cylwwtYx6Fg1CUa9yGqBuhGhgc4IS67Ha/+uvxSpA  == your base64 encoded license file == Gd7Z3+WS/0LIeugxSIa+ZDqtg7AR+U3d9ZJA==
               mountPath: /var/nexus-repo-license
         ```
+      You can also specify the license file with your helm command as in:
+      `--set-file secret.license.licenseSecret.file=<path to your license file>`

 #### How to allow access to GCP credentials from deployed Kubernetes cluster (GKE)